Hello! My name is Jules van Irsel.

 Throughout my Ph.D. program, I have worked extensively with state-of-the-art 3D ionospheric simulations provided by the Geospace Environment Model of Ion-Neutral Interactions (GEMINI), utilizing the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.

 Originally developed by Matt Zettergren, Joshua Semeter, and Jonathan Snively, GEMINI continues to evolve.
 At its core, GEMINI is a multi-fluid, quasi-electrostatic model that tracks key state parameters—such as pressure and temperature—of electrons and six different ion species as they respond to electromagnetic, gravitational, and fluid forces.
-Learn more about my contributions to this evolving model!
+You can learn more about my contributions to this evolving model!

 A significant portion of this research, spanning the past two years of my Ph.D., has been funded by NASA's Future Investigators in NASA Earth and Space Science and Technology (FINESST) 2022 solicitation.
 Feel free to read my proposal and learn more!